AdobeDocs/app-builder/src/pages/resources/custom-asset-compute-worker/lesson5.md

   }
   ```

-2. Same as the previous, but additionally apply an ellipse mask around the cropped area.
+2. In addition, apply an ellipse mask around the cropped area:

   ```json
   {